saicha124/fedshareM3/replit.md

 - **2025-09-18**: Successfully imported from GitHub and configured for Replit environment
 - **2025-09-18 Import Verification**: All dependencies re-installed and verified working (TensorFlow 2.20.0, Flask 3.1.2, etc.)
 - **2025-09-22**: Fresh GitHub clone import completed successfully
+- **2025-09-23**: Fresh GitHub clone import completed successfully with all dependencies reinstalled
 - Python 3.11 environment with proper package installation
 - Scripts are executable and ready to run
 - Enhanced Flask app running successfully on port 5000 with 0.0.0.0 binding